GreenBeanGravy/GUIa11y/README.md

 ```

 ## Configuration
-The config.json file is used to store information about sections and elements in the Fortnite user interface.
+The config.json file is used to store information about sections and elements in the Fortnite (or any other) user interface.
 The file contains an array of sections, each with a name and an array of elements.
 Each element has a name, an X coordinate, and a Y coordinate stored within itself.

 ### Example: